xwp/stream-roadmap/README.md

 2. Fork this repo, make some changes to the roadmap.md file, and issue a Pull Request against the master branch.
 In your PR, details what you are changing, and why.
 3. Browse the list of [issues and pull requests][4], and include your thoughts as comments on each of them.

-All changes will be held for a period of 30 days with the tag "feedback-required".
-Once the 30 days have expired, if there is community concensus, the changes will be made.
+All changes will be held for a period of 30 days with the tag "feedback-required", to allow everyone some time to have their say.

 ## Can I get some help?